 Standard Chartered Bank Building, 4-4A Des Voeux Road Central, Central, Hong Kong

 mott32.com | +852 2885 8688

 CAFE GRAY DELUXE

-The Michelin-star Café Gray Deluxe has been turning heads since opening on the 49th floor of The Upper House luxury boutique hotel.
-From the lofty heights of Café Gray Deluxe's elegantly appointed dining room, savour breakfast dishes such as eggs hollandaise or French toast, or tender braised beef short ribs or a flavoursome crab bisque with surprising hints of tarragon later in the day.
+Since opening on the 49th floor of The Upper House luxury boutique hotel, Café Gray Deluxe's elegantly appointed dining room serves delicious breakfast dishes such as eggs hollandaise or French toast, then tender braised beef short ribs or a flavoursome crab bisque with surprising hints of tarragon later in the day.
 Using organic and seasonal ingredients wherever possible, Café Gray Deluxe has quickly become the 'go-to' spot for European-style cuisine in Hong Kong.
 After your meal, head to the stylish Café Gray Deluxe lounge bar for a well-crafted cocktail. $$

 88 Queensway, Admiralty, Hong Kong

 upperhouse.com | +852 3968 1106